 I started doing this mask 3 times a week, every single week without fail for 15 minutes a day.

 As I got used to it I extended the time to 20 and 30 minutes 3 x per week.

 Then twice a week.

 As my skin got better I lessened the number of times I did this mask per week, until now where I only do it as needed.

 However, I don't want to steer you in the wrong direction.
 I believe that when it comes to skincare we must worth with both western and eastern (holistic) practices.
 And that means at least for me that I believe in topical antibiotics for our skin.
 I, however, do not believe in taking antibiotics orally for skin because that causes more yeast in the gut.

 I use a topical antibiotic for my face called Clindamycin lotion.
-It’s a super low dosage, but it really helps my skin.
-On top of that antibiotic cream that I use once a day, I also use an aloe mask monthly and this Easy Peasy DIY Turmeric Mask as needed, or whenever I see fit (like right now as I update this post).
+It's a super low dosage, but it really helps my skin.
+On top of that antibiotic cream that I use once a day, I also use an aloe mask monthly and this Easy Peasy DIY Turmeric Mask as needed.

 I saw a lot of masks on the internet using flours.
 But flour is processed and I wanted as little processing as possible to go into this mask.
 Meaning if the flour is processed it could potentially have run into wheat or gluten.
 Traces even.
-And I don’t need that on my face.
-If you are Celiac, you don’t need that on your face either.
+And I don't need that on my face and you don't need that on yours.

-So I went super natural.
-I took light olive oil which is anti-bacterial and used for craddle cap on babies (so you know it’s safe), alongside the turmeric.
-That’s it.
+I took cold-pressed, extra virgin olive oil which is anti-bacterial and used for cradle cap on babies (so you know it's safe), alongside the turmeric.
+That's it.

 It will make your skin feel so soft and smooth!
-And you’ll feel a glow the more you use it.
-You’ll notice a difference.
+And you'll feel a glow the more you use it.
+You'll notice a difference, trust me!